Biloela House: History

 Biloela House was built c.1841 as a superintendent's residence and it was designed by Colonel George Barney, the Commanding Royal Engineer who played a notable engineering role in New State Wales during the period.
 The building was soon enlarged.
 Again in 1859-60 extensions were erected to accommodate the new Engineer in Chief and Superintendent, Gother Kerr Mann.
 During the period of the girls school, the residence was occupied by the new registrar of the Sydney water police who stayed until 1896.
-By 1898 the house had become two barrack quarters for the unmarried male and female gaol warders.
+By 1898 the house had become two barrack quarters for the unmarried male and female jail warders.
 With the Commonwealth takeover in 1913, the northern quarters became the shipyard manager's home and the southern became offices.

 Little historical information is available for the small cottage adjacent to Biloela House.

 Clerk of Petty Sessions Cottage was built prior to 1845 and was also designed by the Commanding Royal Engineer.
 Extensions were soon added and the building's orientation changed.
 In the early 1890s extensive changes were made and the building was also re-roofed; the building today is basically the 1890s plan.
 It has always been a residence.
 By 1892 it was the foreman shipwright's house and then, upgraded, the dock master's residence.

 The main buildings in the group, along with the Prison Barracks Precinct, form the only imperial-funded (as opposed to colonial-funded) convict public works complex in NSW.

 Due to the uncertain grain supplies available in the early colony of NSW, Governor Gipps in 1839 decided to embark on a program of silo construction on the Island.
 In this way grain could be stored for future use.
 The silos were designed by Barney and were excavated into Cockatoo's sandstone by convict work gangs and, being well sealed, the silos were weevil-free.
 By November 1840 20,000 bushels of wheat were stored in the completed silos, and other silos were underway.
 Gipps hoped to increase storage up to 100,000 bushels if the low price of wheat then prevailing continued.
 Over twenty silos were eventually quarried.
 However, as grain storage (and hence regulation of the market) was at odds with Britain's subsequent free market policies, Gipps was instructed to sell the grain.
 Later, either in the 1870s or early 1880s, the silos were re-used for water storage purposes.
 Some of the silos were subsequently destroyed by building construction.
 The surviving silos on the Island are believed to be the only group of convict-cut rock silos in the nation.
 The other major group of convict constructed underground silos are located on Norfolk Island, these are cut into the earth.